opnfv/barometer/docs/release/userguide/feature.userguide.rst

 This will inject different classes of errors and check that the mcelog triggers runs.
 There will be some kernel messages about page offlining attempts.
-The test will also lose a few pages of memory in your system (not significant)
+The test will also lose a few pages of memory in your system (not significant).
 .. note::
   This test will kill any running mcelog, which needs to be restarted manually afterwards.